NajiElKotob/Awesome-Statistics-For-Data-Science/README.md

 #### Descriptive Statistics
 `Describe, show or summarize data in a meaningful way`
-* [Central Limit Theorem (CLT)](https://www.investopedia.com/terms/c/central_limit_theorem.asp) - investopedia.com | In probability theory, the central limit theorem (CLT) states that the distribution of a sample variable approximates a normal distribution (i.e., a “bell curve”) as the sample size becomes larger, assuming that all samples are identical in size, and regardless of the population's actual distribution shape.
 * Measures of Central Tendency - are single values that attempt to describe the central position of a set of data.
   * Mean - Most meaningful with normally distributed data
   * Median - Diminish the effect of outliers